lxk8998/HGNN-LSTM/README.md

 # HGNN-LSTM

-Implementation of HGNN-LSTM for multi-station river water level prediction using heterogeneous graph neural networks and LSTM.
+This repository provides the implementation of **HGNN-LSTM**, a hybrid deep learning framework that integrates a Heterogeneous Graph Neural Network (HGNN) with a Long Short-Term Memory (LSTM) network for multi-station river water level prediction.